 You will notice, for instance, that none of the following Ayurvedic Thanksgiving recipes includes raw fruit, as it causes fermentation and that can be disruptive to the system.

 The Dos and Don’ts

-If cooking Thanksgiving dinner is not in your plans, and instead you will be attending a meal hosted by a family member, things might seem out of your control.
+If cooking Thanksgiving dinner is not in your plans, and instead you will be attending a meal hosted by a family member or a friend, things might seem out of your control.